matlab-deep-learning/compare-PyTorch-models-from-MATLAB/README.md

-Set up the Python interpreter for MATLAB.
+From MATLAB, set up the Python interpreter for MATLAB.